 Students may consider taking the co-requisite courses that are threaded throughout the nursing curriculum prior to entering the nursing major.
-The three co-requisite classes that are required before beginning your junior year are: Developmental Psychology; Principles of Microbiology/lab; Science of Nutrition, Introduction to Ethics, and Introduction to Sociology.
-Introduction to Ethics, and Introduction to Sociology.
+The three co-requisite classes that are required before beginning your junior year are: Developmental Psychology; and Principles of Microbiology/lab.
 Introduction to Ethics, and Introduction to Sociology must be completed before finishing the nursing program of study.
-Always follow ALL prerequisite requirements as laid out in the Undergraduate Bulletin (available electronically in MyAkron
+Always follow ALL prerequisite requirements as laid out in the Undergraduate Bulletin.